Generation X (comics): Skin

 Jubilee and Skin were shown to be living in LA in a story in the anthology series X-Men Unlimited, sharing an apartment and attempting to adjust to civilian life.
-They were both, however, attacked by a mutant hate group in 2003 and Skin died after being crucified on the X-Men's front lawn.
-Writer Chuck Austen wrote the wrong name on his gravestone.
-The mistake was corrected in a short story in the anthology series X-Men Unlimited, where Iceman reminisced their brief friendship.
+They were both attacked by a mutant hate group and Skin died after being crucified on the X-Men's front lawn.
+Writer Chuck Austen mistakenly used an incorrect surname when referring to the character after his death; however, a gravestone with the correct surname was shown in the anthology series X-Men Unlimited, where Iceman reminisced about their brief friendship.
+Skin was resurrected on Krakoa and currently is not on a team.